sykesgabri/AutoTCLog/README.md

+# IMPORTANT
+This version of the program is the deprecated Python version, this repo will remain available for archival purposes, but will no longer be updated.
+For the new version of this program, written in Rust, go [here](https://github.com/sykesgabri/AutoTCLog-RS).

 # AutoTCLog
 Writing timecode logs manually is tedious and time consuming.
 AutoTCLog gets the worst of it done fast so you only have to fill in the easy parts.